Buyer's Guide to Laser Engraver and Cutter Products

 CNC Milling Machines

 Basically, with the help of the PLH3D-CNC Adapter, it is possible to connect the laser head to almost any CNC machine to turn your CNC machine into a laser engraving machine.
 One of the most important things, besides the connection, is generating an appropriate G-Code.
 G-Code for a laser engraver differs from the standard G-Code.
 The laser needs to be switched off for the duration of any idle movement while a spindle could be left spinning.
 The two most similar aspects of the laser and spingle g-codes are the power and the rotation speed.
-The same PWM signal that controls the rotation speed of the spindle can be used to control the laser power of your laser engraver and cutter.
+The same PWM signal that controls the rotation speed of the spindle can be used to control the laser power of your laser cutter and engraver.
 Typically, this is done with the S0 - S255 command (0 for 0% power and 255 for full power), but depending on your CNC Software and Controller, you might end up using different values, for example, S0 - S1000.

 While it is possible to connect your laser engraver (and cutter) without the adapter, it requires basic electronics skills and an additional power source.